Dream Satellite TV: 2006-2011: Koreasat 5 secondary broadcast and Agila II closedown

 Starting 2010 until 2011, Dream closed all of the transponders of Agila II (ABS-5/ABS-3) for its main broadcast, due to the fact that it was only 2 years left in the orbit.
 When all of the Dream Satellite channels were transferred to Koreasat 5, Dream announced customers to migrate their receivers (which uses Nagravision 3/Conax CAS7) to Koreasat 5 as the replacement for ABS-5/ABS-3 satellite.

 In 2011, Antonio "Tonyboy" O. Cojuangco, Jr., owner of PMSI, has plans to sell the company.
 In August 2013, it was revealed that SkyCable was in the advanced stages of negotiations of acquisition of PMSI.

 2017: Koreasat 7 third broadcast

 In 2017, Dream stated that it is planning to sign a multi-year, multi-transponder capacity agreement with Korea-based KT Corporation to broadcast DTH television channels via Koreasat 7 satellite at 116.0 degrees East & upgrade to DVB-S2.
 Koreasat 7 is expected to be operational by middle of 2017, to complete among 3 DTH operators in the Philippines.

 The end of Dream Satellite TV

-On December 31, 2017, Dream Satellite TV ceased their operations after 16 years due to bankruptcy, and stiff competition from Direct-to-Home Satellite TV providers such as Cignal, Sky Direct and G Sat.
+On December 31, 2017, Dream Satellite TV ceased their operations after 16 years due to bankruptcy, and stiff competition from Direct-to-Home Satellite TV providers such as Cignal and G Sat.
 Meanwhile, the Koreasat 7 satellite is currently handled by SatLite, a digital prepaid pay TV service owned by Cignal.
+It gave out test broadcasts to people who had MP4 Topfield Boxes.